joeyjenhuang/eci-586/README.md

 3.  **Software Tutorials (24 pts):** In Part 2 of each unit, students gain hands-on experience with text-mining tools and processes using R or SAS.
 The first week of Part 2 consists of tutorials and resources that will introduce students to reading and wrangling data for analysis, exploring data for interesting patterns or trends, and reporting data in a reproducible way.
 Full credit will be provided for successful completion of tutorials.

-4.  **Data Products (24 pts)**: In the third week of each unit, students will prepare a brief report or data product on an analysis they conducted using an instructor provided dataset or a data source of your choosing.
+4.  **Guided Walkthroughs (24 pts)**: In the third week of each unit, students will prepare a brief report or data product on an analysis they conducted using an instructor provided dataset or a data source of your choosing.
 Product or report will include key finding and insights gained from the analysis.
 Students are asked to use an instructor provided rubric to reflect on and self-assess on their data product and will be provided exemplar products from prior course offerings.

 5.  **Final Project (24 pts)**: In the third week of each unit, students will prepare a brief report or data product on an analysis they conducted using an instructor provided dataset or a data source of your choosing.